 Licensees registered with an approved professional body may apply for an exemption from all or part of their CPD requirements.
 There are two approved professional bodies:

-If you are a member of PINZ or RICS and would like to apply for an exemption from all or some of your annual REA CPD, read and complete this form and return it to REA by 30 June of the year you are applying for an exemption.
+If you are a member of PINZ or RICS and would like to apply for an exemption from all or some of your annual REA CPD, read and complete the following form and return it to REA by 30 June of the year you are applying for an exemption.

 To be able to apply you must work solely in one or both of: